What is the process to secure Trade Finance for my business?

 Eligible SMEs applying for trade finance can negotiate terms with lenders.
 An SME’s aim with a lender is to secure finance on the most favourable terms and price.
 Some of the terms that can be negotiated can include non-interest costs, fees and fixed charges, as well as interest rates.

 If you’re prepared and understand the structure of fees and charges, it can help you negotiate terms that are in your favour.
-Sometimes it may be a good idea to seek advice from your local trade body to avoid any risks, understand the charges and the structure of the loan and insurance.
+Sometimes it may be a good idea to seek advice from your local trade body to avoid risks, understand the charges and the structure of the loan and insurance.

 4. The Approval Process and Documentation of a Loan

 Typically, the account officer who initially deals with the applicant and collects all of the documentation will do an initial credit and risk analysis.
 This then goes to a specific committee or the next level of credit authority for approval.
 If the loan is agreed (on a preliminary basis) it goes to the legal team to ensure that collateral can be secured/ protected and to mitigate any risks in the case of default.
 Signatures will also be required from a senior director at the bank for the loan documents.

 The loan document is a legal signed contract from both parties that consists of definitions, a full description of the finance facility that has been agreed (amount, duration, interest rates, currency and payment terms – both interest and non-interest charges).
 The conditions of a loan will also be included, which will state any obligations of the buyer and the lender, as well as what would happen in the case of any disputes or a default.